rdybka/vht/README.md

-Poor Man's Sequencer by Remigiusz Dybka
+Valhalla Tracker by Remigiusz Dybka